kudobuilder/kudo/keps/0010-package-manager.md

 The advantage of having a flat structure withing the hosted repo environment is, that for distribution the opinionated structure within the `.tgz` file is not much of importance and can be subject to change without breaking other assumptions.

 For example, the `/kafka/2.2.0` folder (with whatever underlying structure) is zipped to `kafka-2.2.0.tgz`, where `2.2.0` is the current SemVer version of the package.

-Versioning of packages ( e.g. `kafka-0.1.0` or `kafka-0.2.0` ) is not matching the current version of KUDO itself but follows its own SemVer timeline.
+The versioni of a Package ( e.g. `kafka-0.1.0` or `kafka-0.2.0` ) is not matching the current version of KUDO itself but follows its own SemVer timeline.
 The zipped Framework, then called Package, is made available through any HTTP Server.

 Our official repository is hosted on Google Cloud Storage and following a flat structure: